 Wealth management advisory fees are paid quarterly, in advance of each calendar quarter, pursuant to the terms of the Wealth Management Advisory Agreement.
 Wealth management advisory fees are based on the fair market value of portfolio assets under management at the end of the preceding quarter-end.
+Our firm bills on cash unless disclosed otherwise.
 Wealth management advisory fees are charged at an annual rate of up to 1.00% and are based on several factors, including the complexity of the services to be provided, the level of assets to be managed, and the overall relationship with the firm.
 Relationships with multiple objectives, specific reporting requirements, portfolio restrictions, and other complexities may be charged a higher fee.
 The wealth management advisory fee in the first quarter of service is prorated from the inception date of the account(s) to the end of the first quarter.